 Malaysia is a land of natural beauty, and exploring on foot gives you the chance to get close to nature.
 There are plenty of trekking opportunities; we explored the jungle of Taman Negara independently (even though we did end up getting lost…), trekked around Penang Hill and Mount Kinabalu, and spent two days hill walking in Cameron Highlands.
 And this is not all.
-We heard of great hiking in Langkawi, a tropical island paradise, as well as multi-day homestays in the depth of the Bornean jungle.
+We heard about the great beach scene of Langkawi, a tropical island paradise, and that the world’s tallest trees have recently been discovered in Borneo.

 This is probably the reason why we loved Malaysia so much.
 Few countries are as culturally diverse as Malaysia, and that becomes instantly clear walking around cities; mosques give way to Taoist pagodas, while South Indian temples appear just around the corner.
 Malaysia today is the product of three different cultures, Malay, Indian and Chinese.
 Truly Asia, indeed.

 Great festivals are a direct consequence of cultural diversity.
 We visited for a month between January and February, and we had the chance of witnessing two great celebrations; Thaipusam and Chinese New Year.
 Every month there are festivals around the country; religious or secular, sports and cultural events.
-In occasion of Visit Malaysia 2014 several special celebrations are planned.
-Visit this website for details.
+Malacca is also supposed to be an amazing place, definitely on our list for our next visit!